Live Music & Fitness around the Park

 On the day of the event, the course will be cleared of debris and streets leading into the course will be closed with no parking allowed on the course itself.

-Yes, we will have volunteers help store shoes, skates, and extra clothing at a check-in table during the 5K.
+Yes, we will have volunteers help store shoes, skates, and extra clothing at a gear check area located near the main info/check-in table.
 We will not be storing valuables (phones, wallets, etc.)

 No skate rental will be available.
 Participants in the skating event are expected to provide their own roller or inline skates, and ensure they are in good working order.

 The 5K is quite flat, with one slight uphill block, two slight downhill blocks, and one flat block.
-Thousand Oaks East-bound is the uphill block, climbing 25 ft over about 800 ft of distance (1-2% grade).
+Thousand Oaks East-bound is the uphill block, climbing 15-25 ft over about 1000 ft of distance (1-2% uphill grade).

 The course bottoms out as you turn from Portland onto Key Route, and stays flat as you pass in front of Albany High heading towards Thousand Oaks to repeat the loop.